What are Conspiracy Theories and How Do They Work? – An Essay on Conspiracy Theories, Conspiracy Thinking, and Finding the Truth

 What are Conspiracy Theories?

 For example: The whole 9/11 boils down to two questions: 1.
-Did 19 terrorists cause all of the destruction witnessed on 9/11/2001, or, 2. did a group of people in the U.S. government conspire to create that destruction for political gain?
-Musing on the idea that it was a conspiracy is a “conspiracy theory”.
-The problem is “we don’t know for sure”, so to some degree one must fill in their own blanks.
-The less blanks one has, the more viable the theory (thus, a conspiracy true isn’t by its nature not true, it is just that the term typically refers to that which we don’t know for sure).
+Did 19 terrorists cause all of the destruction witnessed on 9/11/2001? and, 2. did a group of people in the U.S. government conspire to create that destruction for political gain?
+Musing on the idea that it was a conspiracy, and trying to fill in the blanks based on speculation, is “conspiracy thinking”.
+The problem is “we don’t know for sure,” thus, to some degree one must fill in their own blanks.
+The less blanks one has, the more viable the theory (thus, a conspiracy theory isn’t by its nature true or not true, it is just that the term typically refers to that which we don’t know for sure).
 When we speculate without a set of testable facts, the slippery slope arises.

 What is Conspiracy Thinking?